fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 <Togglable> buttonLabel forgotten... </Togglable>
 ```

-The application works, but the browser renders a button that that has no label text.
+The application works, but the browser renders a button that has no label text.

 We would like to enforce that when the <i>Togglable</i> component is used, the button label text prop must be given a value.